March 27-30 & April 3-6

 Information about the B&B that may be helpful as you consider making your reservation:

-Our goal is to ensure our guests can unwind and enjoy the beauty that surrounds you at Ravenna B&B. Just relaxing and taking in the sweet, perfumed breezes will start to melt away stress and help you reset your internal clock to Southern Time!
+Our goal is to ensure our guests can unwind and enjoy the beauty that surrounds you at Ravenna B&B. Just relaxing on one of our 4 magnificent galleries and taking in the sweet, perfumed breezes will start to melt away stress and help you reset your internal clock to Southern Time!
 To that end, the below rules and restrictions are intended to preserve a calm and relaxing environment for all of our guests.

 We can’t wait to welcome you